 Despite its cute name, dropsy is deadly to guppy fish.
 Once you spot this disease, it is usually too late to cure the fish.
 Therefore, it is better to prevent it from happening by ensuring regular care is done on your fish tank, and no water pollution occurs in it.

-You cannot completely cure the disease.
+How to treat dropsy in guppy fish?
+Well, you cannot completely cure the disease.
 However, it can be slowed down by adding 2 tablespoons of Epsom salt to every 1 gallon of water.

 Put the water in it for about 30-45 minutes.
 Also, make sure that the water has the same temperature as the water in the original tank.